daggermaster3000/CerebroFlow/README.md

 # CerebroFlow
 A tool to generate csf flow profiles based on a kymographic approach as well as other utilities
-## Dependencies
+## Requirements
-Run the following python script to install the dependencies
+Run the following python script to install the requirements
 ```python
 import subprocess